Azure/terraform-azurerm-avm-ptn-virtualwan/examples/firewall-linked-firewall-policy/README.md

 <!-- BEGIN_TF_DOCS -->
 # VNET Firewall Routing Intent example

-This is the VNET Firewall Routing Intent example.
+This is the frewall linked to a firewall policy example

 ```hcl
 resource "random_pet" "vvan_name" {